 Pixels are selected on the basis of their noise characteristics.
+This step also estimates the percentage of random (non-PS) pixels in a scene from which the density per km2 can be obtained.
 Processing is controlled by the following parameters: